Best Beef Recipes is an Amazon Associate. We receive compensation for purchases made through affiliate links.

 It is always best to use a meat thermometer to make sure your prime rib roast recipe is done perfectly to your liking.

-How to Serve Prime Rib
+How to Carve a Prime Rib

 There is nothing more impressive than bringing the prime rib directly to the table for carving, but there are also less formal presentations.
 I like to slice the prime rib in the kitchen, arrange it on a platter with a little bit of au jus over each piece, and add a dollop of creamy horseradish sauce in the middle.
 Sprinkle with minced chives for color, and your holiday feast is set!